Workplace Violence Policy

 (iv) Stalking an employee with the intent of causing fear of material harm to the physical safety and health of such employee when such stalking has arisen through and in the course of employment.

-The College is committed to providing a safe work environment for all employees and students.
-The College responds promptly to complaints of Workplace Violence against employees by coworkers, students, or members of the public.
+The University is committed to providing a safe work environment for all employees and students.
+The University responds promptly to complaints of Workplace Violence against employees by coworkers, students, or members of the public.
 This policy sets forth standards for employee conduct, guidelines for reasonable precautions and outlines appropriate responses to Workplace Violence should they occur.
 This policy is in accordance with state and federal laws regarding workplace safety.

-Targeting victims with the intent to cause harm intentionally because of actual or perceived race, gender, age, religion, sexual orientation, ethnicity or disability will be considered hate or bias crimes, and are addressed by the college’s policy of Bias Related Crime.
+Targeting victims with the intent to cause harm intentionally because of actual or perceived race, gender, age, religion, sexual orientation, ethnicity or disability will be considered hate or bias crimes, and are addressed by the University’s policy of Bias Related Crime.

 - the use of force with the intent to cause physical harm or serious physical harm